Premature baby found in Border Patrol facility in Texas | New Country 923

 They were held in an overcrowded McAllen processing facility that holds hundreds of parents and children in large, fenced-in areas and gained international attention last year when it detained children separated from their parents.
 Advocates describe them as cages and say they are extremely cold.
 The converted warehouse is the same location where a flu outbreak caused authorities to shut down the facility last month.

-The Trump administration has been facing daily criticism over conditions in migrant detention facilities across the border.
+The Trump administration has been facing daily criticism over conditions in migrant detention facilities.

 Five children have died since late last year after being detained by the Border Patrol.
-Immigrants have been kept outside for extended periods near a bridge in El Paso in conditions that a professor who recently visited the location likened to a “human dog pound.”
+Immigrants have been kept outside for extended periods near a bridge in El Paso in conditions that a professor who recently visited the location told the Texas Monthly magazine was like a “human dog pound.”
 And an Inspector General report last month found severe overcrowding inside an El Paso processing center, with 76 migrants packed into a tiny cell designed for a maximum of 12 people.
 Investigators saw immigrants standing on top of toilets to make room and find space to breathe because the cell was so cramped.

 In a letter to Congress this week, the Department of Homeland Security’s acting secretary, Kevin K. McAleenan, and Alex Azar, who heads the Health and Human Services Department, pleaded for emergency supplemental funding.

-Note: This story has been corrected to show that mother and daughter were being transferred on Thursday, not Friday.